proxmox/proxmox-backup/docs/certificate-management.rst

 ^^^^^^^^^^^^

-The ACME plugin’s role is to provide automatic verification that you, and thus the `Proxmox Backup`_ cluster under your operation, are the real owner of a domain.
+The ACME plugin’s role is to provide automatic verification that you, and thus the `Proxmox Backup`_ server under your operation, are the real owner of a domain.
 This is the basic building block of automatic certificate management.